siderolabs/terraform-provider-talos/docs/resources/cluster_kubeconfig.md

 ### Optional

+- `certificate_renewal_duration` (String) The duration in hours before the certificate is renewed, defaults to 720h.
+Must be a valid duration string
 - `endpoint` (String) endpoint to use for the talosclient.
 If not set, the node value will be used
 - `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))